-The 9th Respondent (Inspector General of Police), in his affidavit, has explained the position with regard to implementing relief recommended in respect of each of the Petitioners by producing the schedule marked R 4.
-Further, the 9th Respondent has explained that the said Cabinet decision on 9th August 2016 must be implemented in such a way that the implementing of the relief recommended by the committee should not affect the seniority of the other serving police officers.
-This was the observation of the President referred to in the said Cabinet decision.
-The perusal of the said schedule (R 4) clearly shows that wherever possible, the relief recommended for the Petitioners have been implemented subject to the afore-stated conditions.
+The 9th Respondent (Inspector General of Police), in his affidavit,1 has explained the position with regard to implementing relief recommended in respect of each of the nine Petitioners.
+Indeed, the documents produced by him marked 9 R3 (I) to 9 R3 (IX) clearly show that the relief recommended for all the nine Petitioners have been implemented subject to the afore-stated conditions.
 The Petitioners cannot expect more, as the implementation of the Cabinet decision on 9th August 2016 must necessarily be done subject to the aforesaid conditions.
+The 9th Respondent has produced the observations of the President referred to in the relevant Cabinet decision on 9th August 2016 marked 9 R 2 which clearly shows that the said Cabinet decision on 9th August 2016 must be implemented in such a way that the implementing of the relief recommended by the committee should not affect the seniority of other serving police officers.

-When one peruses the document produced by the Inspector General of Police marked R 4, the reasons for implementing relief recommended in respect of the three officers namely B.D.S.D.S.
+The 9th Respondent, has also explained the position with regard to implementing relief recommended in respect of the three officers namely B.D.S.D.S.
 Senanayake, M.S.J.
 De Silva and R.F.
+Sisil De Silva.
+When one peruses the document produced by the Acting Inspector General of Police marked 9 R 4 A, the reasons for implementing relief recommended in respect of the three officers namely B.D.S.D.S.
+Senanayake, M.S.J.
+De Silva and R.F.
 Sisil De Silva are obvious.
 The relief implemented in respect of the officer B.D.S.D.S.
 Senanayake was to set aside the vacation of post issued on him, reinstate him on service and retire him with effect from 29-11-1994.
 The officer M.S.J.
 De Silva is no longer amongst the living and R.F.
 Sisil De Silva has retired from service.
-Thus, in the light of the condition in the Cabinet decision on 9th August 2016 the implementing of the relief recommended by the committee in respect of the three officers namely B.D.S.D.S.
-Senanayake, M.S.J.
-De Silva and R.F.
-Sisil De Silva has clearly not affected the seniority of the other serving police officers.
-In the above circumstances, the claim by the Petitioners who are serving Police officers, that they are similarly circumstanced with those who have been promoted namely B.D.S.D.S.
-Senanayake, M.S.J.
-De Silva and R.F.
-Sisil De Silva cannot succeed.
+Thus, in the light of the condition in the Cabinet decision on 9th August 2016